CivML-PolyMtl/AGVI/README.md

 ## Illustration
 Figure presents the online estimation of the error variance term for three diffferent cases with different initializations.
 The true $\sigma^2_{W}$ value in each case is shown in red dashed line, while the estimated values and their $\pm1\sigma$ uncertainty bound are shown in black and green shaded area.
 ![Online estimation of the error variance term for three diffferent cases with different initialization.
 The true $\sigma^2_{W}$ value in each case is shown in red dashed line, while the estimated values and their $\pm1\sigma$ uncertainty bound are shown in black and green shaded area.](Figures/Figure1_case_study1.png)
+## Contributions
+- Bhargob Deka (code development and methodology)
+- James-A. Goulet (methodology)
+## Acknowledgement
+This project was funded by the Natural Sciences and Engineering Research Council of Canada (NSERC), Hydro-Qu\'ebec (HQ), Hydro-Qu\'ebec's Research Institute (IREQ), Institute For Data Valorization (IVADO).
+The authors thank Luong Ha Nguyen, Post doc, Department of Civil, Geologic and Mining  Engineering, Polytechnique Montr\'eal for his help in the project.